Affinio/slate/source/index.md

 ids | NULL | Tribe ids separated by comma.
 Note: If no tribe ids are passed in, all user owned campaigns will be searched.

 <aside class="notice">
-Possible metrics include "hashtag", "mention", "keyword", "bio_keyword", "location", "url", and "domain".
+Possible metrics include "hashtag", "mention", "tweet_keyword", "bio_keyword", "location", "url", and "domain".
 </aside>